 This hummingbird looks like a Costa's...but the excessive amount of darkness on the throat points to a mixed ancestry...right?
 No. Immature birds are frequently in a state of molt not well-illustrated in field guides.
 Young male Costa's typically show a dark throat patch.
 Photographed at Agua Caliente County Park (in Anza Borrego State Park), CA.

-Even with the HUGE caveat that yes, large gulls get it on with just about anything that has a cloaca (ducks and geese aren't exactly picky either), I am astounded by how often birders seem to go with the Hybrid Theory whenever they are faced with an usual bird.
+Even with the HUGE caveat that yes, large gulls get it on with just about anything that has a cloaca (ducks and geese aren't exactly picky either), I am astounded by how often birders seem to go with the Hybrid Theory whenever they are faced with an unusual bird.
 Despite how things are now, it has not always been this way.
 Generally speaking, hybrid birds are pretty rare.
 Much more likely are birds that simply don't match the field guides for whatever reason.
 Think about it; field guides attempt to encapsulate species that may have populations of millions with 3 or 4 pictures or illustrations...no matter the quality, the books are bound to fail for some individuals.

 Now for some real hybirds...here is well-known one, a Mallard X Gadwall.
 Mallards will breed with practically anything, given the chance.
 Let's hope that they do not begin interbreeding with gulls...then all hope for birdkind will truly be lost.
 Photographed at Santee Lakes, Santee, CA.